ArduPilot/ardupilot/ArduSub/README.md

 	- Set all to stabilize
 	- Set last flight mode to altHold (Learning mode)
 9. Set Up Camera Tilt (if desired)
-	- Use camera tab to connect RC8 to Output Channel 8
+	- Use camera tab to connect RC8 to Output Channel 7
 	- Connect camera tilt servo or gimbal to Ch.
+7
+10. Set up Lights
+	- Use camera tab to connect RC9 to Output Channel 8
+	- Set range to 1100-1900
+	- Connect lights PWM signal to Ch.
 8

 ### Operation ###